Frequently Asked Questions about LARM

 How many public pools are there in the United States?

-There are more than 500 governmental risk pools in the U.S. with new pools starting up very year and participation rates rising.
+There are more than 500 governmental risk pools in the U.S. with new pools starting up every year and participation rates rising.

 Has any pool ever failed?